-Films, TV shows and documentaries we’d recommend
+Films, TV shows and documentaries we’d recommend for Black History Month

-There’s so many films and TV shows educating people on the history, celebrations and struggles of black people available.
 These programmes can be very informative and give watchers a unique insight.

-A story of three black women mathematicians working at NASA during the space race.
+A story of three Black women mathematicians working at NASA during the space race.

 Noughts + Crosses

-A dystopian drama set in London explores the taboo relationship between Seph and Callum, who fall in love despite a black elite and white underclass divide.
+A dystopian drama set in London explores the taboo relationship between Seph and Callum, who fall in love despite a Black elite and white underclass divide.

-Watch Noughts + Crosses on BBC iPlayer
+Watch Noughts + Crosses on BBC iPlayer.

 I May Destroy You